NTT123/pax/README.md

 ### `pax.pure`

-Let "PAX function" mean functions whose inputs contain PAX modules.

-It is a good practice to make PAX functions pure (no side effects).
+It is a good practice to keep functions of PAX modules pure (no side effects).

-Even though PAX modules are stateful objects, the modifications of PAX module's internal states are restricted.
+Following this practice, the modifications of PAX module's internal states are restricted.
 Only PAX functions decorated by `pax.pure` are allowed to modify PAX modules.

 ```python